The Top 25 Global Logistics Providers

 Country: South Korea

-Formed in 1985, as part of Samsung group Samsung SDS operates out of Seoul and serves a diverse range of industries including financial services, smart manufacturing, global logistics, and retail.
+Formed in 1985, as part of the Samsung group, Samsung SDS operates out of Seoul and serves a diverse range of industries including global logistics, retail, smart manufacturing and financial services.

 - Hellman Worldwide